wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/4-spfx-development-environment.md

 The bottom row represents the SharePoint Framework tools.
 Notice the lines drawn between the tools so you can see how the two compare.

-## Exploring the SharePoint Framework core development & build tools
+## Exploring the SharePoint Framework core development and build tools

 Let's look at each of the tools used in the SharePoint Framework development and build toolchain.